Image Zend Blog PHP Development Basics

 Back to top

-What Is PHP?
-And Why Is It Used?
+What Is PHP and Why Is It Used?

-PHP is a highly flexible, open source language for writing web-based applications, including websites, and services that can run on virtually any platform, including Linux, Microsoft Windows, and even proprietary platforms such as IBM i.
+PHP applications include websites and services that can run on virtually any platform, including Linux, Microsoft Windows, and even proprietary platforms such as IBM i.
 Developers can use the language to write in both procedural and object-oriented styles.

 How Is PHP Used?